 The following table summarizes the career of Akili Smith as well as the other four quarterbacks selected in the first round of the 1999 Draft.

-AKILI SMITH AND OTHER NOTABLE QUARTERBACKS FROM THE 1999 DRAFT
+NOTABLE QUARTERBACKS FROM THE 1999 DRAFT

-Most of these numbers have been discussed previously, but it’s worth noting that Smith’s passer rating of 52.8 and Weighted Average Value (WAV) of 1 are incredibly low, even for a Top 10 Bust.
+It’s worth emphasizing that Smith’s passer rating of 52.8 and Weighted Average Value (WAV) of 1 were incredibly low, even for a Top 10 Bust.

 There are five quarterbacks who went in the first half (of the first round) of the draft,” Brown said, standing beneath an umbrella Tuesday afternoon at training camp.
 “If it runs true to form, one or two will pan out, one will be mediocre, and two will wash out.

-- Depending on whom you ask, some people will say only one QB panned out while others might say two panned out so the statement works.
+- Depending on whom you ask, some people will say only one QB panned out while others might say two panned out.

-- “One will be mediocre” – In 62 starts, Couch had a passer rating of 75.1 while throwing 64 touchdowns and 67 interceptions.
+- In 62 starts, Couch had a passer rating of 75.1 while throwing 64 touchdowns and 67 interceptions.

-- “Two will wash out” – Given the abysmal careers of Smith and McNown, Brown was right again.
+- Given the abysmal careers of Smith and McNown, Brown was right again.

 Overall, Brown gets an A+ for his prediction.
 Unfortunately, he gets an F for taking Smith.
 First, he could have taken Culpepper instead.
 Second, and more importantly, he could have converted the pick used to take Smith into nine picks (including the 12th overall pick in 1999 and two additional first round picks in 2000 and 2001).

 Arguably, Brown might have been able to get the picks as well as Culpepper.
 If he had, the Bengals likely would have avoided so many years of futility.
 Since he didn’t, the Bengals continued to struggle and Akili Smith earned the #5 spot as a Top 10 Bust.